Joining Related Resources¶

 Ensure each relationship exists on the base model.
 For example, if

-, the request fails withInvalid join model: invoice-lines
+invoice_linesis not a relationship onInvoice, the request fails withInvalid join model: invoice-lines.

 Tip